Christie Brinkley, 66, Sizzles In String Bikini While Holding A Stick In Beach Snaps

 Christie Brinkley once again proved age is nothing but a number when she wowed her Instagram followers in a string bikini.
 The 66-year-old former Sports Illustrated swimsuit model defied her age in a batch photo upload posted on January 7, which included a shot of her walking along the beach in a skimpy bikini top.

-The first photo showed Christie in a black-and-white polka dot number with strings that tied around her neck and back.
+The first photo showed Christie in a black-and-white polka dot number with straps tied around her neck and back.
 It plunged low at the chest to show off her décolletage and also highlighted her slim waist.

-She appeared to have a red jacket tied around her waist which covered some of her bottom half, though she proudly flashed her bare legs as she walked barefoot along the sand.
+She appeared to have a red jacket tied around her waist, which covered some of her bottom half, though she proudly flaunted her bare legs as she walked barefoot along the sand.

-The former Dancing with the Stars contestant flashed a big smile with her lips apart as her signature long, blond hair blew in the breeze.
-She held on to a wicker bag with her left hand and had a large stick in the other which she lifted above her head.

-Christie posed in front of the ocean and shoreline with a few clouds and the bright blue sky visible around her.
+Christie flashed a big smile as her signature long, blond hair blew in the breeze.
+She held a wicker bag with her left hand and had a large stick in the other, which she lifted above her head.
+She posed in front of the ocean and shoreline, with a few clouds and the bright blue sky visible behind her.

 In the caption, she shared her hopes that the U.S. will rejoin the Paris Agreement, which aims to limit global warming.